StrawHatHacker/Shiro-The-Discord-Bot/README.md

   > List a member's last 10 warnlog entries, eg. *\>warnlog @Sophie*

   > *Add*, *remove* and *edit*, are available only for supporting servers
-* **\>report \<mentions\> [reason]**
-   > Reports the mentioned members to the server owner for an optional reason

-   > *Report command is available only for supporting servers*
 ##### Information
 * **\>help [command]**
   > Shows all commands or help about a specific command
-  > *\>help settings* will display all server configuring commands
+  > Type *\>help settings* to display all server configuring commands
 * **\>settings**
   > Shows an overview of the server's enabled or disabled settings. note: certain functions are toggled off by default and you have to toggle them on using the *>toggle* command
 * **\>guide**
   > Get a list of all guides for Shiro
 * **\>serverinfo**
-  > Returns information related to the server: Icon, Onwer, Region, Member Count, Emoji Count, Text, Voice Channels and Roles
+  > Returns information related to the server: Icon, Onwer, Region, Verification Level, Created Date, Role Count, Human & Bot count, Online & Offline Members Count, Channel Count and Emoji Count
 * **\>userinfo [mention or name]**
-  > Returns information related to a member in the server: Icon, Full Name, ID, Status, Presence, Highest Role, Join Date, Account Creation Date, Roles or Key Permissions
+  > Returns information related to a member in the server: Icon, ID, Status, Presence, Role Count, Highest Role, Join Date, Account Creation Date and Key Permissions
+* **\>channelinfo [mention or name]**
+  > Returns information related to a channel of the server: ID, Type, Category, Created Date
 * **\>botstatus**
-  > Returns information related to the bot: Icon, Language, Ping, Api Ping Time, Bot Uptime, System Uptime, Guilds/Users, System Info and useful links (Alias: *\>ping*)
+  > Returns information related to Shiro: Ping, Bot Uptime and System Uptime, Server Count, Shard ID (Aliases: *\>ping*)
-* **\>invite \<`bot` or `server`\>**
+* **\>invite**
-  > Returns the bot's invite link or generates a new server invite
+  > Returns the bot's invite link and a server invite
 ##### Reactions (600+ unique gifs)
 * **\>kiss [members], hug, cuddle pat, lick, tickle, bite, poke, pinch, slap, blush, mad, scared, tired, sleep, yawn, cry, run, nervous, pout, wink, smug, stare, kill, wave, nom, sip**
 ##### Games